-If the goal is to avoid any possibility of two hearings on the same issue, which is the ostensible motivation for the entire fundamental restructuring of criminal forfeiture procedure that this Rule would create, the solution is to let the defendant appear in the ancillary hearing and to allow a jury trial there.
-Unfortunately tracking the Department's single-minded advocacy, the proposed Committee Note's discussion of this issue (ll.
-421-27, 447-49), in relation to cases where "no third parties assert their interest in the ancillary proceeding," (l.
-447) makes no sense at all, stating that the court would in every case have to make a finding that at least one of the defendants had a forfeitable interest in the property, even if no one files an ancillary claim.
-The language of the Rule prohibits that finding from determining the extent of the defendant's interest, even though, as we discuss above, the statutes require such a finding, which cannot await the filing of ancillary petitions.
-Those are filed after entry of judgment, 21 U.S.C. § 853(a),(n), too late to provide any meaningful "safeguard" to the defendant.
-Moreover, any such finding, under the procedure defined by the proposed rule, would constitute an ex parte determination.
-None of this is any substitute for the statutorilyrequired determination of the nature and extent of a defendant's forfeitable interest. which in turn defines the lawful scope of the criminal forfeiture judgment.
+The language of the Rule prohibits the finding at trial from determining the extent of the defendant's interest, even though, as we discuss above, the statutes require such a finding, which cannot await the filing of ancillary petitions.
+Those are filed after entry of judgment, 21 U.S.C. § 853(a),(n), too late to provide any meaningful "safe-guard" to the defendant.
+None of this is any substitute for the statutorily-required determination of the nature and extent of a defendant's forfeitable interest, which in turn defines the lawful outer scope of the criminal forfeiture judgment.